NHSDigital/clinical-data-pathology-api/pathology-api/tests/README.md

 > When running tests the following environment variables need to be provided:
 >
 > - `BASE_URL` - defines the protocol, hostname and port that should used to access the running APIs.
 Should be included as a URL in the format <protocol>:<hostname>:<port>, for example "<http://localhost:5000>" if the APIs are available on the "localhost" host via HTTP using port 5000.
-> - `HOSTNAME` - defines the hostname that should be used to access the running APIs.
+> - `HOST` - defines the hostname that should be used to access the running APIs.
 This should match the host portion of the URL provided in the `BASE_URL` environment variable above.

 ### Install Dependencies (if not using Dev container)